iterative/dvc.org/content/docs/start/experiments.md

 ## Comparing and persisting experiments

 The experiments are run several times with different parameters.
 We use `dvc exp show` to compare all of these experiments.
-This command presents the parameters and metrics produced in experiments in a nicely formatted table.

 ```dvc
 $ dvc exp show